-Unfortunately, many traders believe that every Forex (FX) broker is the same, or even worse generalize the whole industry as a zero sum game.
-Traders however, miss to understand that every Forex broker is different, even if they all would use MT4 as a trading platform.
-Regulators are also trying their best to reduce the scam in the industry, give better odds to traders (this could be argued of course).
-All in all, Forex is becoming more like a business than a luck game which was at the beginning of the century.
+Unfortunately, new traders believe that every Forex (FX) broker is the same.
+Even worse, those traders who lost money will generalize the whole industry as a zero-sum game.
+Traders need to understand that every Forex broker is different.
+Even though they all would use MT4 as the trading platform, brokers are different!
+Regulators are also trying their best to reduce the scam in the industry, give better odds to traders (this could be argued, of course).
+All in all, Forex is becoming more like a business than a luck game at the beginning of the century.

 How to identify a reliable Forex broker

-At AtoZMarkets we try our best while giving ratings at our Forex Broker Directory.
-We spend significant Due Dilligence process to avoid any faulty broker getting any good rating that they don’t deserve.
-But, what should you pay attention while selecting a reliable Forex Broker to trade with?
+At AtoZMarkets, we try our best while giving ratings at our Forex Broker Directory.
+We spend a significant Due Diligence process to avoid any faulty broker getting any good rating that they don't deserve.
+But, what should you pay attention to while selecting a reliable Forex Broker to trade with?

 Reliable Broker qualification has multiple elements for us:

 Tier 1 regulation used to be on top of our list until 2017.
 However, with those of leverage restrictions and regulatory limitations, some brokers have also opened themselves to an offshore branch to accommodate traders' wishes.
 Despite this, we highly recommend traders using regulated Forex brokers.
 If your broker does not have a reliable license, be careful!
 Your money might not be safe.